Mathématique: On Lethe Fixed

 “You really don’t remember who you are,” he says, half revelation, half skepticism.

-She doesn’t care for his tone, but she doesn’t show it, smiling as she lets him spin a story like something straight out of The X-files as she ties strips of bedding around his injured arm to stop the flow of blood.
-He tells her that they’re teammates; that they travel to other worlds through some kind of magical gate; that she isn’t from this planet.
+She doesn’t care for his tone, but she doesn’t show it.
+She smiles and lets him spin a story worthy of The X-files as she ties strips of bedding around his injured arm to stop the flow of blood.
+He tells her that they’re teammates; that they travel to other worlds through a magical gate, like on Wormhole X-treme.

-Without her memories she will never fully trust anyone.
+Without her memories, she can’t trust anyone.

 The man sighs.